simonciversen/A4_FinalProject/README.md

 # How it works
 The work tool works in four different part.
 The first part consists of is using IfcOpenshell attributes  .byType and RelDefinesByProperties to extract both the materials and the material quantities required by the MOLIO JSON file.
 Before the extraction the tool checks that all elements being extracted are defined as LoadBearing = True, so that as the use case states, we calculate the estimated cost for the main structural elements of the building.
 The second part is categorizing which materials and quantitative properties define the specific element and the third is linking it up to the price fitting that specific description.
 Fourth and lastly the code creates the CSV files, that you could use directly to visualizing costs, and create analysis.
 The main difference from this final product and the earlier handed in versions is that the scope of the work tool is narrower, making it more specific, but also more detailed.
-The reason for this is to show that if it works for these specific cases, it could work for others.
+A brief example of how the output data could be visualized:

 <img width="966" alt="Skjermbilde 2022-11-24 kl  10 49 39" src="https://user-images.githubusercontent.com/113243733/203752402-c1bff2c4-9043-4c74-b6f3-173f1bbe1936.png">